 - Accommodation was accessible, safe, homely and suitable for people's needs.
-Communal space comprised of two lounges and dining room located on the ground floor.
-Lighting in communal rooms was domestic in character, sufficiently bright and positioned to facilitate reading and other activities. - Bathing and toilet facilities were available and accessible to meet people's needs and enable them to maintain their privacy and dignity. - The service had Wi-Fi (wireless connectivity) fitted allowing people with computers, smartphones, or other devices to connect to the internet or communicate with family and friends.
+People told us they were happy with the standard of accommodation provided and were comfortable living at the home. - Bathing and toilet facilities were available and accessible to meet people's needs and enable them to maintain their privacy and dignity. - The service had internet access fitted allowing people with computers, smartphones, or other devices to connect and communicate with family and friends